datamade/councilmatic-starter-template/README.md

 Define the `scrape` methods in each of the resulting scraper classes, then run `pupa update YOUR_CITY` to import data.
 If you aren't sure where to start, [the City Scrapers project](https://github.com/City-Bureau/city-scrapers) includes many examples of scraping all sorts of government websites.

+N.b., if you wish to make any changes to the models, see [the `django-councilmatic` README for information on approaches](https://github.com/datamade/django-councilmatic/).

 #### Add metadata

 `django-councilmatic` comes with management commands to add headshots and geography shapes to `Person` objects and `Post` objects, respectively.